EOFY offer

 How business credit scores are calculated

-• Payment history: How consistently you pay bills on time
+• Payment history: whether you pay invoices, loans, and credit accounts on time

-• Credit utilisation: How much available credit you're using
+• Credit utilisation: how much of your available credit you're currently using

 How to check your business credit score